Abdob/Screen-Event-Capturer/README.md

 ### The project uses move semantics to move data, instead of copying it, where possible.

-- [ ] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.
+- [] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.

 ### The project uses smart pointers instead of raw pointers.

-- [ ] The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
-The project does not use raw pointers.
+- [x] The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
+The project does not use raw pointers. ```RecordManager.cpp``` line 36.

 ### The project uses multithreading.

-- [ ] The project uses multiple threads in the execution.
+- [x] The project uses multiple threads in the execution. ```RecordManager.cpp``` line 93 and 94 launch two threads.

 ### A promise and future is used in the project.